Undergraduate Course Allocation through Competitive Markets: The Student Utility Model Calibration

 where $\varepsilon^{\ell_1}$ and $\varepsilon^{\ell_1}$ are draws of random component for $\ell_1=1,...,L_1$ and $\ell_2=1,...,L_2$.
 Following best practices, we take $L_1=L_2=1000$ \citep[see][]{adda2003dynamic}.
 The optimal weight matrix is the inverse of the variance-covariance matrix $W^*=\hat{S}^{-1}.$

-\item {\bf Second Stage.} The second stage of the calibration process is iterative.
-We start with the optimal weight matrix $W^*_\ell=W^*$ for $\ell=1$.
+\item {\bf Second Stage.} We start with the optimal weight matrix $W^*_\ell=W^*$ for $\ell=1$.
 We then use the optimal weight matrix to obtain more precise estimates for parameters $\pi^*_\ell$.
 Using the more precise estimate $\pi^*_\ell$, we compute the optimal weight matrix $W^*_{\ell+1}$ and repeat the process $\ell=2,3,...$ until the maximum change of calibrated parameters $|\pi^*_{l+1}-\pi^*_l|$ becomes smaller than $0.01$ to ensure convergence. \end{itemize}

 {\bf Calibration results.} Table \ref{tab:appendix-calibrated-parameters} provides the calibrated parameters of the student utility model.
 The top portion of the table displays the \textit{horizontal components} $\theta$, with rows corresponding to colleges and columns corresponding to year of study.
 The coefficient $\theta_{ay}$ represents the overall importance of taking courses for students in college $a$ and year $y$.
 Our normalization ensures that the sum of the coefficients in each row, weighted by the share of the student population across years, equals zero.